 - Please note that the Club does not use automated decision making

-- Please note that the Club does not transfer the personal data it collects to any other entity outside of the EEA
+- Please note that the Club does not transfer the personal data it collects to any other entity outside of the UK/EEA

 Right of rectification